There's an amazingly simple, beautiful way to fix midwestern farmlands.

 The environmental benefits from such a move would go way beyond better soil management.
 Not farming a quarter of the corn belt would mean a big drop in those above-mentioned stray fertilizers polluting waterways, and also a reduction in the amount of other toxic farm chemicals—insecticides, herbicides, and fungicides—entering the landscape.
 Manufacturing nitrogen fertilizer is an energy-intensive process; if farmers stopped wasting it on under-performing land, they’d cut greenhouse gas emissions by around 6.8 million metric tons of carbon dioxide equivalent, the MSU paper found—equivalent to taking 1.4 million passenger cars off the road.
 A vast expansion of grasslands would deliver a much-needed boost in habitat for struggling birds and pollinating insects.

-And because the laggard acres produce significantly less than their bumper-crop counterparts, overall soybean and corn production would likely drop at most 15 percent, Basso says.
-Besides, the world isn’t exactly clamoring for the corn and soybeans being squeezed at such great environmental cost out of the Midwest’s worst-performing terrain.
+And because the laggard acres produce significantly less than their bumper-crop counterparts, overall soybean and corn production would likely drop at most 15 percent, Basso says—a gap that could eventually tighten as farmers focus their skills and resources on their best land.
+And besides, the world isn’t exactly clamoring for the corn and soybeans being squeezed at such great environmental cost out of the Midwest’s worst-performing terrain.
 Overproduction of corn and soybeans was haunting the region’s farmers long before President Donald Trump’s trade wars roiled key foreign markets and pushed prices lower.

 Basso’s paper points to a stunningly simple way forward for the US heartland—one that would benefit farmers and address mounting ecological crises.
 It would likely take a shift in federal policy, and incentives for farmers to switch to low-yielding land to prairie.
 It sounds like a job for the nascent Green New Deal that’s currently gestating in Congress.